wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 The [minimum transaction fee](/en/blockchain/transaction/transaction-fee) depends on the transaction type, whether the script is assigned to the sender's account, smart assets invloved, data size, actions performed by the script being invoked, etc.

 You can use the [POST /transactions/calculateFee](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/calculateFee_1) operation to calculate the minimum fee.
 In the request body, specify the transaction data in JSON, including `type` and `senderPublicKey`.
-To calculate the fee in the sponsored asset, specify the `feeAssetId` field in the request body.
+If you want to calculate the fee in the sponsored asset, specify the `feeAssetId` field in the request body.
 The `sender` and `fee` fields are ignored.

 Request example: